Last of the Mohicans: Tu-144 supersonic airliner to be restored in Ulyanovsk

-Governor Alexey Russkikh will personally oversee the work
+Governor Alexey Russkikh will personally oversee the progress of work

 A large-scale restoration of aircraft has begun in Ulyanovsk at the Museum of Civil Aviation History.
 Work is underway on 12 aircraft, including the legendary Tu-144 supersonic airliner, a source of pride for the domestic aircraft industry.